Fintechpolicy.org Resource Center

 A Regulatory Approach for Crypto is Congealing with the Efforts by the EU’s Most Powerful Member-States Jennifer D’hoir is Senior Advisor, Innovation & FinTech at Gide 255, and Katja Langenbucher is a law professor at Sciences Po, in Paris, France Financial innovation has been put under increased regulatory scrutiny, in particular at the EU level since the publication of … Read more

-Gabriel “Gabe” Hidalgo is a managing director at K2 Intelligence With recent announcements from the Financial Action Task Force about upcoming cryptocurrency regulation in 2019, increased money laundering penalties laid out in the EU’s Sixth Anti-Money Laundering Directive, and the sanctions actions taken by the U.S. Treasury to target actors in Iran and Venezuela using … Read more
+A Paradigm Shift is Coming to Europe’s Oversight of Virtual Currencies Gabriel “Gabe” Hidalgo is a managing director at K2 Intelligence.
+His bio can be found here.
+With recent announcements from the Financial Action Task Force about upcoming cryptocurrency regulation in 2019, increased money laundering penalties laid out in the EU’s Sixth Anti-Money Laundering Directive, and the … Read more

 William J. Magnuson is an Associate Professor at Texas A&M University School of Law Recent advances in the field of artificial intelligence have revived long-standing debates about what happens when robots become smarter than humans.
 Will they destroy us?
 Will they put us all out of work?
 Will they lead to a world of techno-savvy haves and techno-ignorant … Read more

 Private funds investing in digital assets have exploded in popularity—but pose unique legal risks David Felsenthal, Steven F Gatti, Philip Angeloff, David Adams, Ashwini Habbu, and Jesse Overall are attorneys with Clifford Chance, LLP.
 Private funds investing in blockchain-based digital assets have exploded in popularity in recent years.
 According to the consultancy Crypto Fund Research, there … Read more